Chargent/Trains-Customers-Satisfaction-Machine-Learning-Project/README.md

 After skimming through this models we started the hyperparameter tuning.

-- For each of the best models performed hyperparameter tuning by first using Randomized Search to get an idea of a small range of parameters around the ones that are found to be the best.
+- For each of the best models we performed hyperparameter tuning by first using Randomized Search to get an idea of a small range of parameters around the ones that are found to be the best.

 - Then by using Grid Search we input this previously found range and get parameters that improve the performance of the model.